 of special needs.
 Students will reflect upon their learning in writing.

-admission as a pre-communicaton disorders major
+BECOMING a pre-communicaton disorders major

 Students who are further along in their studies when they apply may not be able to complete their undergraduate degree in four years.